-Water-resistant fabrics and flame-resistant fabrics have a coating on them which gives them their functionality.
-But when humans (for whom they are made) are exposed to it, their endocrine system cannot cope up with it resulting in many endocrine-disrupting diseases like Thyroidism.
+Water-resistant and flame-resistant fabrics have a coating on them, giving them their functionality.
+But when humans (for whom they are made) are exposed to it, their endocrine system cannot cope with it, resulting in many endocrine-disrupting diseases like Thyroidism.

 Read more about this here : Study links thyroid disease to non stick chemicals coated on water repellent fabrics.

 I know how disturbing it is to read about diseases and how important health is for all of us.
 Not all fabrics are bad.
 Some are more bad than others.
 This post is written as a cautionary note.
-After reading this I hope you will take a little precaution in handling new clothes and fabrics and more care in handling unwashed clothes.
+After reading this I hope you will take a little precaution in handling new clothes and fabrics and more care in properly cleaning soiled clothes.

 I love sewing, fabric, fashion, embroidery, doing easy DIY projects and then writing about them.
 Hope you have fun learning from sewguide as much as I do.
 If you find any mistakes here, please point it out in the comments.